josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🍷_Always_Spiritually_In_Jerusalem/🌳_three_overaching_clusters.md

 like buddhism with more horseradish, maybe.

-look. if you wanted a rabbi, you could pay for one.
+look. if you wanted a rabbi, you could pay for one. (plenty of money for bombs, and yet when it comes to seminary placements or long-term stipend stability...)

 🦎